kropp/victor.kropp.name/content/blog/getting-things-done.md

  * The sense of time becomes distorted
  * The activity becomes an end in itself

-SUGGESTED READING
+Suggested reading

- * David Allen “Getting Things Done”
+ * “Getting Things Done” by *David Allen*
- * Stephen Covey “7 Habits of Highly Effective People”
+ * “7 Habits of Highly Effective People” by *Stephen Covey*
- * Mihaly Csikszentmihalyi “Flow”
+ * “Flow” by *Mihaly Csikszentmihalyi*

 > I'm an old man and have known a great many troubles, but most of them never happen.
 >